Sixth Sunday of Easter (C)

 For one of the Holy Spirit’s roles is to teach us everything, both those things we don’t yet understand -- but will in the future -- as well as those things the things we’ve inherited from the past.
 It’s as though the church had a hard drive that could hold an infinite amount of data, as well as an infinite supply of RAM!
 Those of you who run computers know you can never have enough gigabytes of storage for future input or megabytes of memory.
 So the Spirit is always at work filling us to capacity with new data, yet making sure we have enough memory to remain stable.

-So one of the first questions faced by new students of theology is whether God’s revelation is closed, once and for all, or if it is ongoing?
-The answer to which is, “Yes and no.” For on the one hand, Jesus is God’s final revelation to the human race -- period.
+So one of the first questions theology asks is whether God’s revelation is closed, once and for all, or if it is ongoing?
+To which the answer is, “Yes and no.” For on the one hand, Jesus is God’s final revelation to the human race -- period.
 On the other hand, this revelation continues to unfold from God’s fullness -- comma.

 That’s exactly what happened at the Council of Jerusalem recorded in Acts, when the apostles and the elders gathered to discuss the question of Gentiles keeping the Law of Moses.
 The partisans of tradition were quite sure, “Unless they were circumcised according to the custom of Moses, they could not be saved.”
 And there was plenty in the Bible to support their view.
 Yet, the innovators won the day, “for it seemed good to the Holy Spirit and to them to impose on the Gentiles no further burden than a few essentials.”
 See, the Spirit led them into more truth.
 Prophecy did not fail.
 But the controversy was bitter: no small dissension and debate, as Luke puts it, mildly, no doubt (cf. I).

-But whatever our natural disposition may be, we can expand our partial views, to see how Jesus Christ is both the “same, yesterday, today, and forever” (So remember!) as well as the One who “makes all things new” (So look to the future!).
+But whatever our natural disposition may be — or the pope's for that matter — we can expand our partial views, to see how Jesus Christ is both the “same, yesterday, today, and forever” (So remember!) as well as the One who “makes all things new” (So look to the future!).
 If we don’t do both, we’ll stop speaking and listening to each other, using the common language of faith, by which we understand each other, despite our different dialects and accents.
 And we’ll return to the days of Babel: the Church catholic born on Pentecost in ruins.

 So don’t get a tension headache.
 After all, the new Jerusalem hasn’t come down out of heaven from God yet.
 That’s in the future -- when walls from the north and the south, the east and the west, will rise, and the glory of God will be [our] light, and [our] lamp will be the Lamb (cf. II).
 Who live and reign in the unity of the Holy Spirit, one God, forever and ever.
 Amen.